SIMPLE-AstroDB/SIMPLE-db/README.md

 ## SIMPLE Database Schema

-The schema for the SIMPLE database can be found in `simple/schema.py`.
+The schema for the SIMPLE database is described in the [Documentation](documentation) and can be found in `simple/schema.py`.

 A graphical representation of the SIMPLE schema:
 ![schema](documentation/figures/schema.png)